Squared-Labs/vision/README.md

 vision://about opens a window that shows information about the release and stuff.
 Kinda like Chrome's--Actually, we did copy the page source from Chromium's, but we modified it (of course).

-Anyway, that being said, you may visit the docs folder [here](docs).
-For developers who want to modify Vision, you can visit [this repo](https://github.com/BeanedTaco/vision-tools) to access tools so you can rebuild the browser.
-API docs will be in the docs folder, as well.
+Anyway, that being said, if you're a developer (or even just some consumer) who wants to modify Vision. you can visit [this repo](https://github.com/BeanedTaco/vision-tools) to access tools so you can rebuild the browser.
+You can find documentation for Vision's API [here](https://vision.saturdaynightdead.xyz/docs).

 ## Version numbers
 Each release of Vision uses *two* version identifiers/numbers.